passbolt/passbolt_help/_posts/2018-11-14-configure-mfa-duo.md

 ## Get a Duo account

-If do not have one account, first sign up at [https://signup.duo.com/](https://signup.duo.com/) Then log in to the Duo Admin panel at [https://admin.duosecurity.com/login](https://admin.duosecurity.com/login)
+If you do not have a Duo account, first sign up at [https://signup.duo.com/](https://signup.duo.com/) Then log in to the Duo Admin panel at [https://admin.duosecurity.com/login](https://admin.duosecurity.com/login)

 Configure your Duo policies as required by your organization.